Laci1953/RC2014-CPM/ZORK/readme.txt

 Starting zork.com will first read zorkcomm.hex, then initialize the overlays support (copy all ROM segments to RAM), then will display the introductory message.

-See the Infocom manual to learn how to play the game.
+See the Infocom manual (included) to learn how to play the game.

 Enjoy!